leekli/nc-news-frontend/README.md

 Built using React.js, and styled with the ['Ant Design'](https://ant.design/) React UI framework.

+There is a back-end API version of this app available at: https://lee-nc-news.herokuapp.com/

 # How to run this project locally

+## Minimum requirements:

+- In order to run this project, please ensure you have `Node` installed, at least version v16.x onwards.

 ## Clone the repo: